|Address||1st Floor Lancaster House

 The service is hosted and led by Northumberland, Tyne and Wear NHS Foundation Trust in partnership with Tees, Esk and Wear Valleys NHS Foundation Trust

-There are six members of our team and they are:
+There are five members of our team and they are:

 Joyce Pennington, nurse

 Dr Hermaretta van der Bergh,

 How can you be referred to the service?

 If you think you have a mental health problem, and want our help, the first thing to do is to see your family doctor (your GP).
 Your doctor can then write to us and your local community mental health team, to ask us to see you.

 Where will I be seen?